An Axiomatic Risk-Reward Framework for Sustainable Investing: Empirical analysis

 \section{Empirical analysis}

 We present an empirical analysis in which we estimate a set of daily ESG risk measures and ESG reward--risk ratios.
-We use such measures to rank equity assets from the Dow-Jones Industrial Average (DJIA) index, assessing the role of $\lambda$ for different measures.
+We use such measures to rank equity assets from the Dow-Jones Industrial Average (DJIA) index, and the main goal is to illustrate how rankings vary with the preference parameter $\lambda$.
 We use the log-returns computed on adjusted close prices downloaded from Factset, and for the ESG component we consider the Factset Truvalue scores.
 These ESG scores, in contrast to scores by other data providers, are not computed on the basis of balance sheet items and metrics reported by companies, but instead they are obtained by analysing news and documents, performing sentiment analyses on news and event tracking on sustainability-related events with artificial intelligence techniques.
 Such scores are based on a large number of sources, and reflect the public perception of the investors on the sustainability of companies.
 One unique feature of these scores is that they are updated with daily frequency, allowing the dynamics of the sustainability of each company to be tracked.
 In contrast, other data providers update ESG scores with quarterly or yearly frequency.
 The Truvalue scores represent therefore a desirable dataset for showcasing ESG-coherent risk measures and reward ratios.
 Truvalue scores are provided in two variants: \textit{Pulse Scores} and \textit{Insight Scores}, where the former focus more on near-term performance changes, and the latter considers the longer-term track record.
 In this analysis we consider Pulse Scores, as they provide a more dynamic measure of the sustainability profile of the companies.
+The high-frequency of the Truvalue dataset however comes at the cost of a less transparent scoring methodology compared to competitors due to the reliance to AI techniques.